kwbunker/PHYS-3330-Scratch/lab6.md

 $$G=\frac{V_{out}}{I_{in}}=-R_F$$

 This gain has the units of impedance i.e., Ohms, and it is often called a transimpedance gain.
-The current-tovoltage amplifier is also called a transimpedance amplifier.
+The current-to-voltage amplifier is also called a transimpedance amplifier.
 This type of amplifier is very common in research labs, and is used to amplify the current from photodiodes, photo multiplier tubes, ion detectors, etc.

 ![Photodetector circuit](https://raw.githubusercontent.com/kwbunker/PHYS-3330-Scratch/main/lab6fig/photodetector.png){#fig:photodetector width="10cm"}